Welcome to our Design and Technology page.

 Design and technology, like science, helps children to make sense of the world in which they live and the fact that it is all around them in the form of buildings, structures, shapes and materials.
 The three main elements of design and technology in our school are: Refining and Improving Ideas; Increasing Skill, Dexterity and Accuracy in Using Tools, Equipment and Materials and The Ability to Reflect on and Evaluate the Effectiveness of Products.
 We also study the importance of Health and Safety, especially when using tools.

-Broadly speaking, the six main strands in this subject are: CONSTRUCTION, MOULDABLE MATERIALS, MECHANISMS, TEXTILES, COOKING and NUTRITION and MATERIALS.
+Broadly speaking, the six main strands in this subject are: STRUCTURES, ELECTRICALS AND ELECTRONICS, MECHANICS, TEXTILES, COOKING and NUTRITION and MATERIALS.
 Each of these strands has a theme or question to be explored and investigate.
 It can be a wonderful 'tool' for weaving subjects together and bringing learning alive!

 From our earliest pupils, we develop pupils' technical knowledge through building structures and exploring how different mechanisms work.
 Pupils also start learning to cook food and investigate nutrition.
 In addition, they start to learn the basic principles of healthy eating and understand where an increasing range of food comes from.